Dave Colwell: Song writing credits

 Colwell is credited with writing the song "Reach Out", performed by Iron Maiden and used as a b-side on the "Wasted Years" single.
 He is credited on seven of the ten tracks featured on Humble Pie's Back on Track album released by Sanctuary in 2002.
-He co-wrote two songs on the Bad Company album " Here comes trouble", also five songs for Bad Company's " Company of strangers" in 1995.
-Also contributing two songs for their album " Stories Told & Untold" released 1996.
+He co-wrote two songs on the Bad Company album Here Comes Trouble, also five songs on Bad Company's Company of Strangers in 1995.
+Also contributing two songs for Stories Told & Untold released 1996.

 DBC & Friends

 In 2013, Colwell together with Ross McEwen formed a band fronted by Colwell.
 This band toured Scotland and Cyprus, performing a set list of the greatest hits of Bad Co, Free and material from Colwell's 2010 solo album.
 In 2014 the band recorded its first album of original material 'WhiskeyLand' on which they wrote all the tracks.
 The album was released in July 2014.